 As a condition of eligibility for initial election or appointment to a position of Academy leadership and for continued service in that position, each Academy Leader shall do the following:

-- Disclose to the Academy the existence and nature of any personal or family interest in any activity that is, or reasonably could be expected to be, subject to this policy statement, as an addendum made at the time of the Academy Leader’s submission of the disclosure form required by the “Identification and Resolution of Conflicts of Interest” policy, if the activity is not covered by that disclosure form.
+- Disclose to the Academy the existence and nature of any personal or family interest in any activity that is, or reasonably could be expected to be, subject to this policy statement, as an addendum made at the time of the Academy Leader’s submission of the disclosure form required by the “Identification and Mitigation of Conflicts of Interest” policy, if the activity is not covered by that disclosure form.

 - Disclose to the Academy board, committee, or the council on which the Academy Leader serves the existence and nature of any personal commercial interest, with respect to any actual or proposed contract or arrangement between the Academy and the Academy Leader, or any proposed endorsement by the Academy of any product or service of the Academy Leader, in advance of any discussion of or decision regarding the proposed contract, arrangement, or endorsement by that body, and abstain from the discussion and the decision.
-Academy Leaders must adhere to the financial-disclosure requirements of the “Identification and Resolution of Conflicts of Interest” policy.
+Academy Leaders must adhere to the financial-disclosure requirements of the “Identification and Mitigation of Conflicts of Interest” policy.